YingjingLu/BlockChain-Simulator/docs/config_and_trace.md

             ]
         ]
     },
-    // if key of protocol is streamlet, then this field must be defined "streamlet_config": {
+    // if protocol is streamlet, then this field must be defined "streamlet_config": {
         "round": "10",
         "num_corrupt_player": "3",